akornatskyy/wheezy.http/doc/testing.rst

 .. literalinclude:: ../demos/hello/test_helloworld.py
    :lines: 5-

-:ref:`wheezy.http` comes with :py:class:`~wheezy.http.functional.WSGIClient`
+:ref:`wheezy.http` comes with a :py:class:`~wheezy.http.functional.WSGIClient`
-that simulates calls to `WSGI`_ application.
+that simulates calls to a `WSGI`_ application.

-While developing functional tests it is recommended distinguish three primary actors:
+While developing functional tests it is recommended to distinguish three primary actors:

 * Page
 * Functional Mixin
 * Test Case

-Let demo this idea in a scenario where we would like to test a signin process.
+Let's demo this idea in a scenario where we would like to test a signin process.

 Page
 ~~~~